official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 Provisional Authority’s (CPA’s) policies, even though it was fully implicated in its decisions as joint Occupying Power.

-123

-Executive Summary•  US and UK strategies for Iraq began to diverge almost immediately after the conflict.
+•  US and UK strategies for Iraq began to diverge almost immediately after the conflict.
 Although the differences were managed, by early 2007 the UK was finding it difficult to play down the divergence, which was, by that point, striking.